kvenky102/VenkatakrishnanKasula/README.md

 # About Me
-Hi there 👋, I'm Priya!
+Hi there 👋, I'm Venkat !
 Have exposure♛ to building professional websites🖥 and front & back-end applications 💻.
 Experienced with a demonstrated history of working in the information technology and services industries🏢 .
 Skilled in FrontEnd Technologies✍️ as React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub, Net, SQL, and C# for web and window-based applications.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.
 I have created 15+ mini & major projects💼 on Reactjs and other technologies.
 Also deployed and having live-hosted projects📽, checkout out my GitHub pages📒 or YouTube📲 channel for more details.